 Allard Bailey are expert Child Law and Child Custody Solicitors based in London

 When relationships between parents break down disagreements often arise as to the arrangements for the children of the family.
-We have experience in helping parents to reach an agreement on where children should live and who they should spent time with.
+We have experience in helping parents to reach an agreement on where children should live and who they should spend time with.

-If an agreement can’t be reached then it is open to either party to make an application to the Court.
+If an agreement cannot be reached then it is open to either party to make an application to the Court.
 In most circumstances the parties will be expected to have attended a mediation appointment before making an application to the Court.